On the finiteness length of some soluble linear groups: Preliminaries and Notation

-{ Part of this work originated and profited from interesting discussions with Herbert~Abels, Stephan~Holz, Benjamin~Br\"uck, and Alastair~Litterick, whom I thank most sincerely.
-I am indebted to Ralph~Strebel for the correspondences and for sharing his manuscripts, and to my Ph.D. advisor, Kai-Uwe~Bux, for his guidance.
-This research was supported by the Deutscher Akademischer Austauschdienst (F\"order-ID 57129429) and the Bielefelder Nachwuchsfonds. }

-\section{Preliminaries and notation}
+\section{Preliminaries and Notation}

 The facts collected here are standard.
-The reader is referred e.g. to the classics~\cite{HahnO'Meara,SGA3.3,Steinberg} and to~\cite[Chapter~7]{GeoBook} for the results on classical groups and on finiteness properties, respectively, that will be used throughout.
+The reader is referred e.g. to the classics~\cite{HahnO'Meara,SGA3.3,Steinberg} and to~\cite[Chapter~7]{GeoBook} for the results on classical groups and finiteness length, respectively, that will be used throughout.
+Though we derived corollaries for $S$-arithmetic groups (refer to~\cite{Margulis} for more on them), familiarity with such groups is not required for the proofs of our main results.
 A group commutator shall be written $[x,y] = xyx^{-1}y^{-1}$.

 Given $i,j \in \set{1,\ldots,n}$ with $i \neq j$ and $r \in R$, we denote by $\eij(r) \in \GL_n(R)$ the corresponding \emph{elementary matrix} (also called elementary transvection), i.e. $\eij(r)$ is the matrix whose diagonal entries all equal $1$ and whose only off-diagonal non-zero entry is $r$ in the position $(i,j)$.